-A client that does not need to change color values should share colors using the methods described in Section 5.3.2.
+If a client does not need to change color values, it should share colors by using the methods described in Section 5.3.
 Sharing colors saves resources.
 However, a client that changes color values must allocate them for its exclusive use.

-Xlib provides two methods for allocating colors for the exclusive use of a client.
+Xlib provides two methods for allocating colors for a client's exclusive use.
 First, the client can allocate cells and store color values in the default color map.
-Second, if the default color map does not contain enough storage, the client can create its own color map and store color values in it.
+Second, if the default color map does not contain enough storage, or if the default color map is read-only (such as true color), the client can create its own color map using a writable visual type and store color values in it.
+In addition, when creating a color map, the client can allocate all entries in the color map for its exclusive use.
+Refer to the CREATE COLORMAP routine in Section 5.4.1 for more information about allocating all entries in a color map.